johnsonbk/asynchronous_cesm/README.rst

 .. important::

-   The observer only reads the ``db.sqlite3`` database file and either sends an email or calls the controller in order to prevent a race condition.
+   The check_database script only reads the ``db.sqlite3`` database file and either sends an email or calls the controller in order to prevent a race condition.
 It does not do any time-consuming tasks that may not be complete within the five minute interval before it gets called again as a cron job.

 Assimilate file
 ---------------